kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 ### state

-state_t in the hierarchical state machine contains extra three members compared to finite state machine.
+state_t in the hierarchical state machine contains an extra three members compared to finite state machine.
 ```C
   const state_t* const Parent;    //!< Parent state of the current state.
   const state_t* const Node;      //!< Child states of the current state.
   uint32_t Level;                 //!< Hierarchy level from the top state.
 ```

 This demo uses macro to define the states.
-These macro makes code more readable and maintainable and also reduces manual hardcoding of data.
+This macro make code more readable and maintainable and also reduces manual hardcoding of data.

 ```C